Evolutionary-Intelligence/DistributedEvolutionaryComputation/Summary/EvolutionaryComputation.md

 ## Quality Diversity (QD)

+* Cully, A. and Demiris, Y., 2017.
+Quality and diversity optimization: A unifying modular framework.
+IEEE Transactions on Evolutionary Computation, 22(2), pp.245-259.

 * Pugh, J.K., Soros, L.B. and Stanley, K.O., 2016.
 Quality diversity: A new frontier for evolutionary computation.
 Frontiers in Robotics and AI, 3, pp.1-17.

 ## Broader Viewpoints From AI/ML